optimobile/coai-dashboard/extension/README.md

 ## Privacy

-- Reports are submitted to the COAI platform for review
+- Reports are submitted to the CSOAI platform for review
 - Page URLs are only included if you opt-in
 - No browsing data is collected without explicit action
-- See our [Privacy Policy](https://coai-dashboard.manus.space/privacy) for details
+- See our [Privacy Policy](https://csoai-dashboard.manus.space/privacy) for details

 ## Development